matthieugaudin/pipex/README.md

 $ < infile cmd1 | cmd2 | ... | cmdn > outfile
 ```

-The equivalent with the executable is :
+The equivalent with the executable is:
 ```bash
 $ ./pipex "cmd1" "cmd2" "cmdn" outfile
 ```

-It also supports here documents behavior :
+It also supports here document behavior:
 ```bash
 $ cmd1 << LIMITER | cmd2 >> file
 ```

-The equivalent with the executable is :
+The equivalent with the executable is:
 ```bash
 $ ./pipex here_doc LIMITER cmd1 cmd2 file
 ```